DETRIUM/DETRIUM/README.md

 <b>[ATA](https://vashthestampede.atabook.org) ㅤ[STRAW](https://detrium.straw.page/)</b>

-hii umm im , i really really love trigun - buuut you shoudl check my strawpage for all my interests im full of whimsy and joy u have no idea ,, pleas talk to me
+hii umm im eriks ,, or jitter ummmmmmmmm , i really really love trigun, and i also play league - buuut you shoudl check my strawpage for all my interests . . . im full of whimsy and joy u have no idea ,, pleas talk to me !!!!!!!!!!!!!!!!!!!!!!!!!!